buahaha/community-creations/README.md

 - [Ariel Rin / aa-gdpr](https://gitlab.com/soratidus999/aa-gdpr) - A Collection of resources to help Alliance Auth installs meet GDPR legislations.
 - [Ariel Rin / aa-relays](https://gitlab.com/soratidus999/aa-relays) - For forwarding, collating and filtering of messages from various chat services to defined outputs including Database logging
 - [Eclipse Expeditions / aa-blueprints](https://gitlab.com/eclipse-expeditions/aa-blueprints) - An app that provides a list of corporate blueprints for reference by members.
+- [Eclipse Expeditions / aa-inactivity](https://gitlab.com/eclipse-expeditions/aa-inactivity) - An app that allows corps to track member activity as well as leave of absence requests.
 - [pksunakra / aa-buybacks](https://gitlab.com/pksunkara/aa-buybacks) - An app that allows corps to manage their buyback programs and also allows their members to use the above programs.

 ## Services